jundalisay/spblist/content/en/research/spinoza/politics/chapter-08d.md

 ---

-[27] To ensure that all patricians stand on equal terms'6 in making decisions and in electing ministers of state and that all business is speedily dispatched, the system observed by the Venetians deserves our full approval.
+[27] To ensure that all patricians stand on equal terms in making decisions and in electing ministers of state and that all business is speedily dispatched, the system observed by the Venetians deserves our full approval.

 To nominate ministers of state, they appoint some members of the council by 10�37 and when these have nominated in due order the candidates for office, every patrician votes for or against the candidate by secret ballot, with the result that it is not known thereafter who voted one way or the other.